alphagov/publishing-api/doc/api.md

 - If a content item matching `content_id` and `locale` does not exist in a "draft" state:
   - A new content item will be created
   - If the `base_path` is different to that of the published content_item (if this exists) a draft redirect content item will be created.
-- The draft content store will be updated with the content item and any associated redirects
+- The draft content store will be updated with the content item and any associated redirects.

 ## `POST /v2/content/:content_id/publish`